ciro-maciel/website/README.md

 With Serverless Architectures, based on events hosted on AWS, using:

 Lambda Functions, DynamoDB.
-Amazon S3, Route 53, Gateway API, CloudFront, CodeBuild, CodeDeploy and CodePipeline.
+S3, Route 53, Gateway API, CloudFront, CodeBuild, CodeDeploy and CodePipeline.

 ### Works